luisguilhermemsalmeida/ecto_raw_sql_helpers/README.md

 |> Stream.map(&transformation/1)
 |> Enum.reduce(&sum/2)
 ```
 Both methods will yield the same results.
+Considering the table has many rows (> 100k)
 - using `SQLStream.query/4` will generally be faster, since there is no overhead of using database cursors.
-- using `SQLStream.cursor/4` will generally be slower, but will use much less memory
+- using `SQLStream.cursor/4` will generally be slower, but will use dramatically less memory

 ### Options